How to get the most from your garden shredder

 Garden shredders you can count on

-That's why we put all the garden shredders we review through their paces at the Which? test lab, to make sure we recommend only the models that won't let you down.
+That's why we put all the garden shredders we review through their paces at our test lab, to make sure we recommend only the models that won't let you down.

-We spend 10 minutes feeding a variety of garden debris through each shredder, then rate the shreddings on how fine they are, and make a note of how often the shredder blocks or stalls in the process.
+We spend 30 minutes feeding a variety of garden debris through each shredder, then rate the shredding on how fine they are, and make a note of how often the it blocks or stalls in the process.

-Only the shredders that are powerful enough to make light work of the toughest materials are given our coveted Best Buy award.
+We then only recommend the shredders that are powerful enough to make light work of the toughest materials.